Let's Talk About Rheumatoid Arthritis Medication

 These three are approved for clinical use:

 Corticosteroids are very effective at suppressing RA, but they have some serious side effects (see: high blood sugar, high blood pressure, bone loss, and glaucoma), so they’re generally reserved for short-term use or as a last resort if other treatments are ineffective.
 They can be given orally, intravenously, intramuscularly, or injected right into the joint.
 The most common is Deltasone (prednisone).
-A typical daily dose is 5 to 10mg, and if you’re taking it, you’ll want to taper off slowly over the course of several weeks.
+A typical daily dose is 5 to 10mg, and if you’re taking it, you'll want to taper off slowly over the course of several weeks, as recommended by your doctor.

 Can NSAIDs Relieve RA Pain?